cernops/jens/README.md

 ## What's a Jens run?

-It's an execution of jens-update, which is normally trigged by a cronjob or a systemd timer triggering `jens-update.service`.
+It's an execution of jens-update, which is normally triggered by a cronjob or a systemd timer triggering `jens-update.service`.
 It will determine what's new, what branches have to be updated and what environments have to be created/modified/deleted.
 The following is an example of what's typically found